vojtajina/grunt-bump/README.md

 Type: `Boolean`
 Default value: `false`

-Bump the version based on git tags rather than relying on the version in `package.json`.
+Check if the bumped version already exists as a git tag.
+If so, continue bumping until a new version is found.

+When the version exists for a major version update, an error is given rather than updating to the next major version.

 ### Usage Examples